-Today, together with a team of young climate activists, RePlanet has launched a new campaign, Dear Greenpeace, asking one of the world's most renowned environmental groups to drop its opposition to zero-carbon nuclear power.
+Today, together with a team of young climate activists, WePlanet has launched a new campaign, Dear Greenpeace, asking one of the world's most renowned environmental groups to drop its opposition to zero-carbon nuclear power.

 Ia Aanstoot, 18, a former school striker is taking legal action to stop Greenpeace’s attack on nuclear power.
 Photo: Rowan Farrell